Is life insurance a good investment?

 Is whole life insurance a good investment?

-Whole life insurance policies cost an average of five to 15 times more than comparable term life policies, which means that they’re more expensive to maintain over time than other investments.
+Whole life insurance costs an average of five to 15 times more than comparable term life policies, which means they’re more expensive to maintain over time than other investments.

-As a result, 45% of policies are surrendered within 10 years of being purchased.
+As a result, 45% of whole life policies are surrendered within 10 years of being purchased.
 [1]

 Like most investments, most of the growth in your policy’s cash value happens after you’ve held the policy for decades.